aguirrejuanse/aguirrejuanse/README.md

 # Hey, I'm Juanse 👋🏻

-I’m a Junior Frontend Developer specialized in React projects and with studies and experience in Digital Marketing.
+I’m a Frontend Developer specialized in React projects and with studies and experience in Digital Marketing.

 Currently I’m living in Mendoza, Argentina, working remotely at Effectus Software — a mobile & web applications development agency and finishing my Marketing studies.